-The HSM 2021 is a monthly historical garment challenge.
-Every month in 2021 will feature a themed challenge.
+The Historical Sew Monthly (HSM) 2021 is a monthly historical garment challenge.
+Every month in 2022 will feature a themed challenge.
 Sew (or knit, or crochet, or tatt, or embroider, or milin, (or whatever it is you call making a hat), or otherwise create) a historical garment or accessory that fits the monthly theme.

 We’d love it if you did all 12 challenges, but how many you complete, and what order you do them in, is up to you.
 Push yourself and participate in all 12 challenges, do a half-marathon with 6, or just pick and choose the ones that fit your sewing schedule.
 Do them in order, or skip around doing the challenges as it fits your schedule.

-However, each item should be a complete, wearable item on its own: so an Elizabethan sleeve, which could be moved from one outfit to another, counts.
-A Victorian sleeve, which was permanently sewn into a bodice, does not.
+However, each item should be a complete, wearable item on its own: so a set of Elizabethan sleeves, which could be moved from one outfit to another, counts.
+Victorian sleeves, which are permanently sewn into a bodice, do not.

 The overall theme is entirely optional: use it as an additional inspiration, and try to incorporate it into each challenge throughout the whole year, or just stick to the 12 challenges on their own.

 What does ‘Historical’ mean?

 For the purpose of the Historical Sew Monthly, ‘historical’ is Pre-WWII and earlier, so no later than 1938.

 The Historical Sew Monthly is meant to encourage research and historical accuracy, not fantasy or ‘costume.’